steilerDev/icloud-photos-sync/README.md

 ## Overview
 This project provides a one-way sync engine for the iCloud Photos Library.
 The intention behind this project is to provide an easy way, to backup the full iCloud Photos Library to the native filesystem.

-Currently, this can only be achieved, by having a Mac continously run the *Photos.app* (with `Keep originals` enabled).
+Currently, this can only be achieved, by having a Mac continuously run the *Photos.app* (with `Keep originals` enabled).
 With this method, the files cannot be easily viewed without the *Photos.app*.

 This CLI Application offers the following high level functionality: